 Lung problems, nose, and throat irritation

 Ash particles can be so fine that they are breathed deep into our lungs.
-At the onset, it may cause nasal irritation or a runny nose.
+From the onset, it may cause nasal irritation or a runny nose.
 Moreover, ashfall, when inhaled, irritates and clogs the airways making it difficult to breathe.
 With high exposure, individuals will also experience increased coughing and sore throat.

 When tiny particles from volcanic ash penetrate inside your eyes, it can get itchy, red, and painful.
 In the worst cases, it may cause abrasions or scratches in the cornea.